Target enrichment for plant/animal systematics -

 roswitha.schmickl@natur.cuni.cz

-Course schedule (detailed) is here
+Course schedule (detailed) is here.

 Day 1

-General introduction
+General introduction to the course

-Theory - target enrichment principle & discussion -
+Introduction to target enrichment & phylogenomics -

 presentation

-Wet lab work demonstration (DNA sonication...) - basic protocol
+Wet lab work demonstration (DNA sonication...) -

 Independent/group work - preparing presentation of Ufimov et al. (2021)